-6.6-4 ALTERNATIVE COVERAGE
+6.5-4 ALTERNATIVE COVERAGE

-Immediately upon imposition of summary suspension, the Chief of Staff, Chief Medical Officer, CEO, department Clinical Service Chief or their respective designees shall have the authority to arrange or provide for alternative medical coverage for the patients of the suspended practitioner who remain in the Medical Center.
+Immediately upon imposition of summary suspension, the Chief of Staff, Chief Medical Officer, CEO, department chairman or their respective designees shall have the authority to provide for alternative medical coverage for the patients of the suspended practitioner who remain in the Medical Center.
 Patients' wishes shall be considered in the selection of an alternative practitioner.

-6.7 AUTOMATIC SUSPENSION OR LIMITATION
+6.6 AUTOMATIC SUSPENSION OR LIMITATION